protonemedia/laravel-guidelines/README.md

 ### Testing

 * Write tests for everything.
 Also, every endpoint should have a [Laravel Dusk](https://laravel.com/docs/9.x/dusk) E2E test, and every feature should have its own test.
+* Ensure that all requests using the HTTP Client [have been faked](https://laravel.com/docs/9.x/http-client#preventing-stray-requests).

 ### Controllers and Actions